-“My earliest memory of faith was the first time I went to Eid prayers when I was young, age 12, I think.
+“My earliest memory of faith was the first time I went to Eid [Eid al-Fitr, Festival of Breaking the Fast] prayers when I was young, age 12, I think.
 I went with my dad.
 It was the first time I saw my dad praying.
-My mother prays all the time; my dad doesn’t pray.
+My mother prays all the time; my dad doesn’t.
 I wasn’t connected religiously because my dad wasn’t.
 The fact that the father in my family wasn’t and my mother was, didn’t really give me much room to be religious.
 Why?
 Because you can’t go with your mother to the mosque.
-This is opposed to Christianity where you can go with your mom to church.
+This is opposed to Christianity where you can go with her to church.
 In Islam, the male and female are separated.
 So the fact that my dad said, ‘C’mon Wael, let’s go for Eid prayers,’ was significant.
-I had to wake up at five in the morning.
+I had to wake up at 5 in the morning.
 I thought, ‘Wow, let’s see what this is about.’
 I remember it was a huge open space.
 It was basically like a flat desert and they put out carpets everywhere so it was like an open mosque.
 There was the imam at the top talking about Islam, and where you should go with your life.
 And the fact that I saw my dad praying with me was touching because I felt, although he wasn’t very religious, that one moment of my life where I was praying next to him—it was just magical—because we were always together, we were on the same level.
 It was always the father-son relationship, but just that when I prayed with him, we were on the same level for the first time and it made me connect to both family and religiously to God.
 It was the first time I got exposed to God in that context.
-And it was the first time I got exposed to the idea that there’s a being above us, looking out for us, and that I should respect and appreciate life because this is what He created, and appreciate what he’s done.
+And it was the first time I got exposed to, yes, there’s a being above us looking out for us, and that I should respect and appreciate life because this is what He created, so appreciate what He’s done.

-I met Wael Jabi when I went to Dubai to train P&G marketers and to work on Portraits In Faith.
+I met Wael Jabi when I went to Dubai to train P&G marketers and to work on Portraits in Faith.
 Jabi (as his friends call him) offered to give me a lift back to my hotel and we struck up a conversation about what I, as a Jew, was doing in Dubai: looking to interview people about faith!
-This has led to a long friendship, as well as being fellow marketers.
+This led to a long friendship, as well as being fellow marketers.
 Jabi is a deeply kind soul and I was especially grateful to him for introducing me to several of his friends in Dubai to interview about their formative experiences as Muslims.
-Wael also took me to Friday prayers at a mosque in Dubai which was a deeply meaningful experience, praying side-to- side with fellow believers in a Higher Power.
+Wael also took me to Friday prayers at a mosque in Dubai which was a deeply meaningful experience—praying side-by- side with fellow believers in a Higher Power.